 Bruce W. Smith

-- The identification of resources and interventions that may increase resilience and thriving.
-These resources include mindfulness, a sense of meaning and purpose in life, emotional regulation, emotional disclosure, gratitude, compassion, kindness, spirituality, and other strengths that have become the focus of Positive Psychology
+- The study of resilience and thriving have focused on the identification of resources and interventions that may increase them.
+These include mindfulness, a sense of meaning and purpose in life, emotional regulation, emotional disclosure, gratitude, compassion, kindness, spirituality, and other strengths that have become the focus of positive psychology.

-Crittendon, C.N., Pressman, S.D., Cohen, S., Janicki-Deverts, D., Smith, B.W., & Seeman, T.E. (in press).
+Crittendon, C.N., Pressman, S.D., Cohen, S., Janicki-Deverts, D., Smith, B.W., & Seeman, T.E.
+(2014).
 Social integration and pulmonary function in the elderly.
-Health Psychology.
+Health Psychology, 33, 535-543.

 Positive Psychology PSY 454

 Psychology Teaching Practicum PSY 450